DenyT17/Football_Analysis/README.md

 ## Description
 In this project, I analyze the typical information related to football like:

--players price 💵
+- players price 💵

--history of players price 📆
+- history of players price 📆

--players age 👶
+- players age 👶

--player stats ⚽
+- player stats ⚽

--the finall tabel for selected season and league 🏆
+- the finall tabel for selected season and league 🏆

 - top 10 best scorers 🥇🥈🥉

+- Comparison of players goals during the season 🆚

 I will regularly upload new version of project with new functionality.